 Discounts in retail outlets

 Most surprisingly, we found that even fewer (just 7%) take advantage by hunting out discounts whilst shopping.
-A quick search online shows retailers like Wyevale Garden Centres offering 10% discount to over 60s.
+Although not specifically for over 60s, some national garden centres, like Dobbies, for example, have a paid subscription that offers a 10% discount and free hot drinks each month.

 Older person’s bus pass